ReadingOwl3000/fl_waterapp/README.md

 # fl_waterapp

 A simple Flutter app to track how much you drink in a day.
-Default settings: glass is 500ml and daily goal is 2000ml (2l), variables can be changed in code (in app coming soon)
+Default settings: glass is 500ml and daily goal is 2000ml (2l), variables can be changed in in app now

-Saving options and daily reset are being worked on ;)
+Saving options / summary are coming soon

-## Getting Started